 - Open communication: Honest, open communication is essential to overcoming love burnout.
 Both partners must be prepared to express their feelings, needs, and concerns respectfully.
 This helps to better understand the sources of stress or tension in the relationship and to find appropriate solutions.

 - Step back and refocus: Sometimes, burnout in love can be due to excessive investment in the relationship to the detriment of oneself.
 It can be beneficial for both partners to take a step back, focus on their personal well-being, engage in activities they are passionate about, and cultivate their own self-fulfillment.

 What's next?
 Breakup or a temporary split?

-Breaking up is not always the right solution to a love burn out.
-If everyone is willing to make an effort to fix the situation, then the crisis can be quite temporary.
+Breaking up is not always the right solution here.
+If both partners are willing to make an effort to fix the situation, then the crisis can be quite temporary.
 As always, communication is the key.
 For peace of mind, partners need to start showing more empathy towards each other.
 If the problem persists, couple’s therapy may be a solution, in order to start a dialogue in a neutral environment.

 🤗 Understand yourself, accept yourself, be happy...
 Let’s do it here and now!